 According to the Academic Progression and Graduation Requirements for All Students, “Students must have a grade of “C” or better in all required courses in order to progress to the next level in the nursing program.
 Any didactic nursing course with a required co-requisite clinical course is integrated and inseparable from the clinical course; therefore, a student must pass both courses with a “C” or better in the same semester in order to be eligible to enroll in the next level of courses.
 Students admitted to the ADN Program in spring 2014 and thereafter are ineligible to continue in the program when they have two or more course failures.
 A course failure means a grade of “D” or “F” and when a student withdraws (drops) from a course.”

 Clinical calendar will be emailed to each student after assignments are made.

 MEMBER OF THE PROFESSION

-1. Utilize an ethical-legal framework and applicable professional standards in caring for childbearing families.
+1. Utilize an ethical-legal framework, applicable professional standards, and regulations in caring for childbearing families.

 2. Utilize personal strengths to own professional development in the care of childbearing families.

 3. Implement quality nursing care practices for the childbearing family.

 4. Implements functions within the Texas legal scope of professional nursing practice and agency, college, and nursing program policies and procedures including nursing peer review in the care of childbearing families.

 5. Function with increased confidence and skill to assist in the promotion, maintenance and restoration of health of the childbearing family.